 This document provides you with interesting background information about the technology that underpins XJTAG.
-You do not need to know any of this however to be able to use the XJTAG development system as XJTAG tests are developed in a high-level programming language that does not require any knowledge of the detailed working of JTAG.
+However, you do not need to know this in order to use XJTAG’s products, because XJTAG testing operates at a higher level which does not require knowledge of the detailed workings of JTAG.

 Advances in silicon design such as increasing device density and, more recently, BGA packaging have reduced the efficacy of traditional testing methods.